slafkovsky SVK goal celebration vs SWE

 ---

-Juraj Slafkovský has carried over the momentum from his breakout season with the Montreal Canadiens in the NHL to the Olympic Winter Games Milano Cortina 2026, helping Slovakia upset Finland in the tournament opener.
+Juraj Slafkovský has been dominant for Slovakia in the Olympic Winter Games Milano Cortina 2026, carrying over the momentum from his breakout season with the Montreal Canadiens in the NHL.

 PIT@MTL: Slafkovsky snaps it home on the power play to open scoring